ashaduri/ashaduri.github.io/index.md

 **Key Achievements:**
-- **Industry Adoption:** The user-friendly interface of AITT, which I largely designed and developed, has been instrumental in its adoption by industry giants.
+- **Industry Adoption:** The user-friendly interface of AITT, which I largely designed and developed, has been **instrumental in its adoption by industry giants**.
 - **Integration Success:** My strategic approach to software design has enabled partner hardware manufacturers to seamlessly integrate AITT into their products.
 This integration has **doubled sales** and strengthened our market position.